 - Over the four months from May-August 2017 this has saved 138 hours of band 4 admin time in comparison to the same four months in 2016.

 - 52% of hospital patients reported that they would prefer to have community located appointments.
 None of the patients seen in the community wanted their appointments moved to the hospital.

-- 490 appointments took place in the community in year 1 (a 7% shift from secondary care).
+- 790 appointments took place in the community in the first 19 months (an 8% shift from secondary care).
 This is forecast to increase to 14% in year 2.

 - A digital wound assessment system (Silhouette®) is now being considered across other chronic wound management pathways including Tissue Viability services to deliver further quality improvements and savings.

 - New business secured for both a UK SME and an international company.

 - Quality (healing times) of treatment maintained with opportunities for improvements.